flamesphp/flames/README.md

 * Platform Engine (Windows Only), to do things that PHP can't (ex: get server mouse position, supporting automate server GUI apps (like Selenium, but for O.S.) using OCR's and [mouse/keyboard interceptor : under development]).
 * Automatic build client PHP files and load page (like Angular).
 * Automatic detect CSS/JS changed files and load page.
+* Build App as Native (for Windows and Linux) based on ElectronJS
+* Build Native App Setup (for Windows) based on Issrc.
+* Native App bridge to allow PHP to JS (ElectronJS) and JS (ElectronJS) to PHP.
+* Native App remote (ex: start native OS calculator by PHP).
+* Native App controllers (open DevTools, get hardware info, etc).
+* Client DevTools working at mobile without Chrome Remote DevTools (all browsers in Android and iOS).

 ## Benchmark